 Whether you have two plates or two hundred, filter and search your data with ease.

-Load plates into the system with ease using the plate hand and automated bar code scanner.
+Easily load plates into the system using the plate hand and automated bar code scanner.

 View the contents of Rock Imager's storage hotels at a glance.